Agence-DnD/PIMGento/README.md

 * Disconnect / reconnect to the Back Office
 * Refresh Magento compilation (System > Tools > Compilation)

-## Configuration

-## Usage
+## Configuration and Usage

-## Cronjob

-PimGento use Magento cronjob so you have nothing to add in your crontab.
+* PimGento use Magento cronjob so you have nothing to add in your crontab.

 ## Roadmap